-The Cardinal Chorale (MUEN 1131) is the primary vocal ensemble of the UIW Music Department, and one of the largest student organizations on campus.
-It's membership includes students from many different academic disciplines, and occasionally UIW faculty and staff.
+The Cardinal Chorale (MUEN 1131) is the primary vocal ensemble of the UIW Music Department and one of the largest student organizations on campus.
+Membership includes students from many different academic disciplines and occasionally UIW faculty and staff.

 An audition with the director is required for membership in the Cardinal Chorale.
 Here are the details:

 Chorale members in good standing are eligible for section leader scholarships.
 There are four section leaders, one for each section of the choir (soprano, alto, tenor, bass).
 Section leaders assist the director by running sectional rehearsals and setting the tone for proper choir behavior and preparedness.